funkylarma/adamchamberlin.info/src/pages/privacy-policy.md

 ## Who am I?

-Out side of the standard [About Page](https://adamchamberlin.info/about/) this site is a single user blog for Adam Chamberlin and the website address is: https://adamchamberlin.info.
+Outside of the standard [About Page][1] this site is a single user blog for Adam Chamberlin and the website address is: https://adamchamberlin.info.

 ---